ananthuksanthosh/Medicine-Reminder-System/README.md

 ## 10. Screenshots

-Screenshots of the application are available in the `screenshots zipfile`
+Screenshots of the application are available in the `Screenshot` folder.

 - Login Page
 - Main Dashboard